PoCInnovation/Workshops/p2p/5.Create_an_ERC-20/README.md

 ### 📑 **Description**:

-In this step, you will test, with foundry, the functions that you have implemented previously.
+In this step, you will test, with [foundry](https://book.getfoundry.sh/), the functions that you have implemented previously.
+Any contract published on the blockchain is immutable, it cannot therefore be modified after its deployment.
+Testing the implementation of an ERC-20 contract is therefore essential to ensure the safety, compliance and reliability.

 ### 📌 **Tasks**: